-The collection of all the solutions in NCERT solutions for class 9 maths is as per the latest NCERT syllabus and guidelines of the CBSE board and it aims to help the students to score good marks in the board examinations.
+The collection of all the solutions in NCERT solutions for class 9 Maths is as per the latest NCERT syllabus and guidelines of the CBSE board and it aims to help the students to score good marks in the first and second term examinations.

 Download PDF of NCERT Solutions for Class 9 Maths Chapter 13 – Surface Areas and Volumes Exercise 13.1